When are you recruiting for?

 Do you have a preferred Law School?

-All our future trainees complete the GDL and LPC at BPP in Holborn.
+All our future trainees complete the GDL and LPC or SQE at BPP in Holborn.

 Do you choose my LPC electives?

-We encourage our future trainees to complete debt finance, public companies, acquisition and equity finance.
-We feel these electives tailor your training to the work we carry out as a firm.
+We encourage our future trainees to complete debt finance, equity finance and private acquisitions.
+We feel these electives tailor the training to the work we carry out as a firm.

 Will I be placed in my preferred practice areas for my seats?